Rapid Action Battalion: Enforced disappearances

-Families of the victims and witnesses blamed RAB for picking up 83 people while detective branch for 38, ‘law enforcers’ for 55, and plainclothes men for 20 others reported between January 2007 and August 2014, according to a report by human rights organization Ain-o-Shalish Kendro (ASK).
-The report also said that at least 70 leaders and activists of the opposition Bangladesh Nationalist Party and Jamaat-e-Islami fell victim to enforced disappearance while 37 others were activists of ruling Awami League.
+Families of the victims and witnesses blamed RAB for picking up 83 people and detective branch for 38, 'law enforcers' for 55, and plainclothes men for 20 others reported between January 2007 and August 2014, according to a report by human rights organization Ain-o-Shalish Kendro (ASK).
+The report also said that at least 70 leaders and activists of the opposition Bangladesh Nationalist Party and Jamaat-e-Islami fell victim to enforced disappearances while 37 others were activists of the Awami League.

 On 5 February 2012 approximately at 1.00 a.m.
-Al Mukaddas (22), a 4th-year student of the Department of Al Fiqah, and Mohammad Waliullah (23), a Masters candidate of Dawah and Islamic Studies Department of Islamic University, were allegedly arrested and disappeared by some persons who identified themselves as RAB-4 and DB Police members from Savar.
-Both were members of the Islamic student organization Bangladesh Islami Chhatra Shibir and were allegedly detained by members of the RAB and the Detective Branch (DB) of the Bangladesh Police on 4 February 2012.
+Al Mukaddas (22), a 4th-year student of the Department of Al Fiqah, and Mohammad Waliullah (23), a Masters candidate of Dawah and Islamic Studies Department of the Islamic University, were allegedly arrested and became victims of forced disappearances by RAB-4 and DB policemen from Savar.
+Both were members of Bangladesh Islami Chhatra Shibir and were allegedly detained by members of RAB and Detective Branch (DB) of the Bangladesh Police on 4 February 2012.
 They have not been heard from since and their whereabouts are unknown.
 The RAB has denied detaining the two men in a statement to a Bangladeshi newspaper.
 However, reports from several sources and a pattern of disappearances thought to have been conducted by RAB in recent months cast doubt on RAB's denial.

+Post-2024 investigations and allegations

+Following the 2024 Student-People's uprising and the subsequent fall of the Sheikh Hasina government, the role of the Rapid Action Battalion in human rights abuses came under intense scrutiny.
+The interim government, along with international bodies, initiated several investigations into the unit's past and recent activities.

+Governmental and judicial actions

+In late August 2024, the interim government established a five-member inquiry commission to investigate allegations of extrajudicial killings and enforced disappearances that occurred during the previous administration.
+As a signal of intent, the government also signed the instrument of accession to the International Convention for the Protection of All Persons from Enforced Disappearance.

+The commission's investigations led to the discovery of secret detention sites operated by security forces.
+In July 2025, representatives from Robert F. Kennedy Human Rights visited a newly-uncovered detention and torture site located within the RAB-1 battalion headquarters in Dhaka.
+The site contained cramped, dark cells and interrogation rooms where, according to victim testimony, individuals were beaten, hung from ceilings, and subjected to electrocution.